ottoman91/system_design/System Design High Level Notes.md

 Different types of load balancers:

 1. Layer 4 - they look at the info in the transport layer, e.g. source, destination IP address, ports in header, but not contents of the package
-2. Layer 7 - they look at the application layer to udnersand how to distribute the requests to the computation resources.
+2. Layer 7 - they look at the application layer to understand how to distribute the requests to the computation resources.

 layer 4 require less time and computing resources than layer 7 load balancers.